Sreepaaws/Sreepaaws/README.md

 - 👋 Hi, I’m @Sreepaaws
 - 👀 I’m interested in ...
 Coding
+- ✨ I do Automation......
 - 🌱 I’m currently learning ...
-Automation
+Machine Learning
 - 💞️ I’m looking to collaborate on ... knowledge
 - 📫 How to reach me ... sripavaniputta@gmail.com